Olami007/Olami007/README.md

 ## 🚀 About Me
-I'm a front end developer...
+I'm an aspiring full stack developer...

 ## 🔗 Links